Table of contents

 • CaffeineIf you still don't want to give up your coffee in the morning, you could switch to espresso.
 It is roasted for longer, which results in less coffee acidity and instead contains more bitter substances.
 Nevertheless, the caffeine it contains may relax the sphincter muscle.

 • ChocolateCocoa often leads to serotonin surges (i.e. feelings of happiness).
-This increase can cause the sphincter muscle of your oesophagus to relax.
-Cocoa can also contain caffeine.[5]
+This increase can cause the sphincter muscle of your esophagus to relax.
+Cocoa can also contain caffeine.5

-• Water and tea for heartburn: It's best to stick to still water or unsweetened teas to quench your thirst.
+• Water and tea against heartburn: It's best to only drink still water or unsweetened teas to quench your thirst.

 • Mild types of fruit that contain little acid, such as bananas, mangoes, avocados, peaches or grapes, are particularly recommended.